grab/engineering-blog/_posts/2019-08-01-data-first-sla-always.md

 </div>
 <p>&nbsp;</p>

-## Some statistics
+## Some Statistics

-To date, we are streaming hundreds oftables across 60 Spark streaming jobs and with the constant increase in Grab’s database instances, the numbers are expected to keep growing.
+To date, we are streaming hundreds of tables across 60 Spark streaming jobs and with the constant increase in Grab’s database instances, the numbers are expected to keep growing.

-## Designing Trailblazer streams
+## Designing Trailblazer Streams

 We built our streaming application using Spark structured streaming 2.3.
 Structured streaming was designed to remove the technical aspects of provisioning streams.
 Developers can focus on perfecting business logic without worrying about fundamentals such as checkpoint management or reading and writing to data sources.